heavyai/sqlalchemy-heavyai/CONTRIBUTING.md

 Use the port 5000 because it is already exposed by **docker-compose**.

+**NOTE:** **Apache Superset** listening on port 8080 doens't work right now but if you run it using the command above it should work.
+The problem is being investigated.

 ## Deploying

 A reminder for the maintainers on how to deploy.